Tavish1510/Tavish1510/README.md

 ### Hi, I'm Tavish 👋

-Final-year Electrical Engineering student at **BITS Pilani**, heading to **UT Dallas** in Fall 2026 for an MS in Business Analytics & AI (Data Science track).
+Bachelor of Engineering - Electrical Engineering Graduate from **BITS Pilani**, heading to **UT Dallas** in Fall 2026 for an MS in Business Analytics & AI (Data Science track).
 I work on the data engineering / ML side of things — Spark, lakehouses, transformer fine-tuning, and end-to-end systems that ship.

 ---